Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Real Data Analysis

-We illustrate the shared variables in the MIMIC-III data and the eICU data in Figure \ref{fig:3}.
-It can be seen from Figure \ref{fig:3} that there exist multiple variables that have a distinct pattern in each sample, including GCS, WBC, glucose amount, BUN, total input, and total output.
+We illustrate the shared baseline variables in the MIMIC-III data and the eICU data in Fig. \ref{fig:3}.
+It can be seen from Fig. \ref{fig:3} that there exist multiple variables that have a distinct pattern in each sample, including Glasgow Coma Score, white blood cell count, glucose amount, and blood urea nitrogen amount.
 This shows some degree of heterogeneity in these two samples.
-To check the validity of the proposed CIO assumption, we fit a deep neural network of two intermediate outcomes on baseline covariates and the treatment based on each sample, respectively.
-For each treatment-covariates pair $(x,a)$ in the support of the two samples, we estimate $\Mean[M_E|X_E=x, A_E=a]$ based on the fitted deep neural network from the primary sample and $\Mean[M_U|X_U=x, A_U=a]$ based on the fitted deep neural network from the auxiliary sample.
-The relative mean square error of the difference between the fitted conditional means of two samples over the set of $(x,a)$ is 5.55\% for the total output and 22.60\% for the accumulated balance.
+To check the reasonability of (A4), we fit two intermediate outcomes on baseline covariates and the treatment in each sample based on the deep neural network.
+For each treatment-covariates pair $(x,a)$ in the support of the two samples, we predict $\Mean[M_P\mid X_P=x, A_P=a]$ based on the fitted deep neural network from the primary sample and $\Mean[M_U\mid X_U=x, A_U=a]$ based on the fitted deep neural network from the auxiliary sample.
+The Kullback-Leibler divergence between the fitted conditional means of two samples over the set of $(x,a)$ is 0.10 for the cumulated balance and 0.36 for the total output.
 This indicates the conditional mean estimators for intermediate outcomes in the two samples are close.
-In addition, we demonstrate the densities of the conditional mean of the total output and the accumulated balance in Figure \ref{fig:4}.
-The results in Figure \ref{fig:4} show that the densities of the conditional means of intermediate outcomes are fairly close in the two samples.
-These findings provide some evidence that the CIO assumption may hold for the MIMIC-III and eICU data.

-Next, we apply CODA on the two samples in comparison to the ODR from the primary sample only.
-Here, {we consider the CODA method for homogeneous covariates and heterogeneous covariates, respectively.
-All} the decision rules are searched within the class of decision trees, using a similar procedure introduced in Section \ref{simu_eval}. {We consider two different sample sizes of the primary sample as $N_E\in\{5000,10746\}$.} The results of the estimated value $\widehat{V}$, the estimated standard error $ \widehat{\sigma}$, the improved efficiency as the relative reduction in the estimated standard error of the CODA value estimator with respect to that of the ODR value estimator, and the number of the assignment to each treatment, are summarized in Table \ref{table:6}.
-In addition, we report the assignment matching rate between CODA and the ODR method based on the primary sample solely in the last row of Table \ref{table:6}.
+Next, we apply CODA-HO and CODA-HE on the two samples in comparison to `single baseline', using a similar procedure introduced in Section \ref{simu_eval}. {We consider $N_P\in\{5000,10746\}$.} The results of the estimated value $\widehat{V}$, the estimated standard error $ \widehat{\sigma}$, the improved efficiency as the relative reduction in the estimated standard error of the CODA value estimator with respect to that of `single baseline', and the number of the assignment to each treatment, are summarized in Table \ref{table:6}.
+In addition, we report the assignment matching rate between CODA and `single baseline' in the last row of Table \ref{table:6}.